dropseed/plain/bolt-htmx/bolt/htmx/README.md

-# bolt-htmx
+# HTMX

 Integrate HTMX with templates and views.

-The `bolt-htmx` Django package adds a couple of unique features for working with HTMX.
+The `bolt-htmx` package adds a couple of unique features for working with HTMX.
 One is [template fragments](#template-fragments) and the other is [view actions](#view-actions).

 The combination of these features lets you build HTMX-powered views that focus on server-side rendering and avoid overly complicated URL structures or REST APIs that you may not otherwise need.